 Final Thoughts on Leadership SMART Goals

 Create leadership SMART goals such as these that will help you refine your leadership skills and be a positive role model for your team.
+Ask yourself: Do you want to be a transactional or a transformational leader?
 Adjust a few of these goals to fit in with your industry to show your team that if they’re intentional with their goals, they will be able to achieve more in their careers.